FelixMSchneider/climate_change_germany/README.md

-The corresponding data and plots were discussed by Sibylle Anderl in the german cultaral journal [Kursbuch](https://kursbuch.online/montagsblock-180/)
+The corresponding data and plots were discussed by Sibylle Anderl in the german cultural journal [Kursbuch](https://kursbuch.online/montagsblock-180/)